 Technology can only do so much to protect an organisation from data breaches.
-That’s why Requirement 12 of the Payment Card Industry Data Security Standard (PCI DSS) states that organisations should actively manage their data protection responsibilities by establishing, updating and communicating security policies and procedures in response to regular risk assessments.
+That’s why Requirement 12 of the PCI DSS (Payment Card Industry Data Security Standard) instructs organisations to implement policies and procedures to help staff manage risks.

-A PCI policy is a collection of written procedures and guides that state how an organisation manages its cardholder data environment (CDE).
-Policies might address:
+A PCI policy is a collection of written procedures and guides that state how an organisation manages its CDE (cardholder data environment).
+It should address:

 - Information security: This details the organisation’s security strategy in relation to the storage, processing and transmission of credit card data.
 It provides a detailed outline of information security responsibilities for all staff, contractors, partners and third parties that access the CDE.